*this post has been freshly updated for 2024!

 Note that they will take your photo on the ride for possible souvenir purchase, too.
 I can't tell you much about that, though, since the photo feature was not working during our trip.

 LEGOLAND Discovery Center Philadelphia has a few different areas to explore once you're inside and through the ride.
-Inside you'll find:
+Here's what we experienced (but rides and attractions are subject to change and/or close, so be sure to check their website for the most accurate info)

 I'll try to highlight the attractions here as best I can without telling you every detail!